frequently asked questions

 Do you cater for non-flying partners?

-Non-flying partners are welcome and there is lots of stuff keep the family entertained whilst you're out flying all day.
+Non-flying partners are welcome with lots of stuff to keep the family entertained whilst you're out flying all day.
 The cost of accommodating your partner or friend is only the price of accommodation in that area.

 Bassano is particularly great for those with wives who like to shop.
 The area has many outlet stores from well-known brands.
 Plus now with the outdoor swimming pool and indoor spa resort it's perfect to allow non flying partners to relax while you learn the finer points of paragliding with us during the day.

 How much does it cost to get up the mountain?

 All transport to launch in Bassano is included in the price.

 For the Dolomites XC Tour in Autumn there is the possibility of buying a 3/6 day lift ticket for around 44€+/-.

 Getting up to launch in Greifenburg is quite simple as we'll be staying in the hotel next to launch.
 We'll be using our aircon'd minibus however to get back up to the hotel at the end of the day.

 All transport around all resorts is complimentary and offered as a courtesy service, excluding transfers to Greifenburg.

 Is there a refund if bad weather?